John Wesley was convinced of the great importance of prayer by saying:

-Surprising as this may sound, just remembering that the enemy of our souls works incessantly to defeat my prayer times, helps me be more determined!
+Surprising as this may sound, just remembering that the enemy works incessantly to defeat my prayer times, helps me be more determined!
 This knowledge makes me more resolved, watchful, and vigilant to resist the enemy’s barriers!

-It has been helpful for me to have a list of Scripture verses in front of me so that I can proclaim out loud Yahuwah’s Word during my personal times of prayer and worship.
-‘Storing Up’ Father’s Word in order to proclaim His truth and promises is a key element of my prayer times.
+It has been helpful for me to have a list of Scripture verses in front of me so that I can proclaim out loud Yahuwah’s Word during my times of prayer and worship.
+‘Storing Up’ Father’s Word in order to proclaim His truth and promises is a key element to prayer.

-Our verbal, speaking-out-loud prayers, is also very necessary to our times of prayer.
-As we saw in He Inclined His Ear Unto Me, verbal prayers are much more effective and pleasing to Abba Father.
+Our verbal, speaking-out-loud prayers, is also very necessary in prayer.
+As we saw in He Inclined His Ear Unto Me, verbal prayers are much more effective and pleasing to Yahuwah.

-But it is a struggle at times to even voice our prayers because the devil seeks with stubborn annoyance to silence our prayers.
-Therefore this second tip of remembering to be ‘on-the-look-out’ during prayer, resisting the enemy’s tactics, is very necessary for me.
-I patiently persevere, and press on until I have gained the freedom to pray freely and according to the Holy Spirit’s leading.
+But it is a struggle at times, to even voice our prayers because the devil seeks with persistence to silence our prayers.
+Therefore this second tip to remember to be ‘on-the-look-out’ during prayer, and resist the enemy’s tactics, is very necessary.
+We must persevere, and press on, until we have gained the freedom to pray freely and according to the Holy Spirit’s leading.

 Here are two helpful quotes by others who have walked in the path of prayer: